See all Profiles

 Biography

 JENNIFER C. THOMAS is Director of the Annenberg Honors Program in the Cathy Hughes School of Communications and an associate professor in the Department of Media, Journalism and Film at her alma mater, Howard University.
 She earned a Master of Arts Degree in Journalism from Columbia University.
 A Fulbright Specialist Scholar (Eastern Cape of South Africa) and international speaker, her creative works and published research include the dissection of current practices and pedagogies in journalism, the transition from professional to professor, and the complex facets of women, media, and images.
-Her recent travels include Tanzania, Africa where she participated in World Press Freedom week activities, Lithuania where she met with independent Russian journalists and Belarusian journalists in exile, South Africa during Media Freedom Week, and Lagos, Nigeria, as keynote speaker for World Press Freedom Week.
+She is grounded in the belief that journalists are the defenders of democracy, freedom fighters of the First Amendment, and savvy and sophisticated storytellers.
+Her recent travels include Tanzania, Africa where she participated as a guest of the U.S. Embassy for World Press Freedom week activities, Lithuania where she met with independent Russian journalists and Belarusian journalists in exile, South Africa during Media Freedom Week, and Lagos, Nigeria, as keynote speaker for World Press Freedom Week.
 She is also a member of the Howard University Initiative on Public Opinion, an interdisciplinary team of scholars that conducts national polls on issues relevant to African American and Latinx communities.

 Named the Scripps Howard Foundation AEJMC Teacher of the Year, she is dedicated to ensuring her students have a successful transition from classroom to newsroom.
 She is an award-winning broadcast journalist with more than 25 years of experience, most recently as an Executive Producer with CNN, where she served as the 9am show producer during the September 11 Terror Attacks.
 She is also the founder of MediaReady Consulting, LLC, which specializes in media training and consulting.
 At Howard, she has produced live election specials for PBS’s WHUT TV, supervised coverage of the 2024 and 2016 Democratic National Convention, and multiple award-winning news broadcasts, and reported from the U.S. Mexico border with the U.S. Border Patrol.
 A former Miss Howard, she remains committed to her students' success.
 Her current and former student scholars include Emmy, Hearst, and National Association of Black Journalists award winners.